aws-amplify/docs/docs/sdk/api/fragments/ios/graphql.md

 }
 ```

-if `SwiftUI` is what you are using, do the following by adding an init method to your View struct:
+If you are using SwiftUI, you can add a reference to the shared AppSync client as `@State` to your View, and assign it in your view's initializer:

 ```swift
 // Remember to import AWSAppSync